Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 ax = oct1_temps.plot()
 ```

 So, what did we change?

-1. Well, we selected only the `'TEMP'` column now by using `data['TEMP']` instead of `data`.
-2. We've added a restriction to the date range using `loc[]` to select only rows where the index value `data.index` is greater than `'201910011200'`.
+1) We selected only the `'TEMP'` column now by using `data['TEMP']` instead of `data`.
+2) We've added a restriction to the date range using `loc[]` to select only rows where the index value `data.index` is greater than `'201910011200'`.
 In that case, the number in the string is in the format `'YYYYMMDDHHMM'`, where `YYYY` is the year, `MM` is the month, `DD` is the day, `HH` is the hour, and `MM` is the minute.
 Now we have all observations from noon onward on October 1, 2019.
-3. By saving this selection to the DataFrame `oct1_temps` we're able to now use `oct1_temps.plot()` to plot only our selection.
-This is cool, but we can do even better...
+3) By saving this selection to the DataFrame `oct1_temps` we're able to now use `oct1_temps.plot()` to plot only our selection.
+This is cool, but we can do even better.

 ## Basic plot formatting

-We can make our plot look a bit nicer and provide more information by using a few additional plotting options to pandas/matplotlib.
+We can make our plot look a bit nicer and provide more information by using a few additional plotting options to pandas/matplotlib:

 ```python
 ax = oct1_temps.plot(style='ro--', title='Helsinki-Vantaa temperatures')